favonia/hdtt2020-notes/README.md

+# Status: Archived

+Favonia: This repository still requires lots of work but I do not have time to maintain it now.
+In particular, many lecture notes are in unmerged pull requests but they never received enough attention after the course ended.
+It is possible that I would have to take over those pull requests and finish the revisions when I have time.
+Until then, this repository is archived.

+# Overview

-These are lecture notes of [Higher-Dimensional Type Theory (CSCI 8980) in 2020 Spring](https://favonia.org/courses/hdtt2020/), collectively done by the students and Favonia.
+These are some lecture notes of [Higher-Dimensional Type Theory (CSCI 8980) in 2020 Spring](https://favonia.org/courses/hdtt2020/), collectively done by the students and Favonia.

 - `notes-0121-introduction`: Introduction to Type Theory (2020/01/21, 2020/01/28) by Favonia
 - `notes-0204-dependency`: Dependent Types (2020/02/04) by Bowen Wang and Zhuyang Wang